AswinSuresh-26/ML_Mini-Project/README.md

 The trained model was saved using the joblib library, allowing it to be loaded and used for predictions in the future.

 5. Conclusion

 Summary
 The Random Forest model demonstrated exceptional performance in detecting fraudulent transactions, achieving near-perfect accuracy.
 The most significant feature influencing the model's decision was the ratio_to_median_purchase_price, indicating that the amount spent relative to the median purchase price is a strong indicator of fraud.

 Future Work
 To further improve the model, the following steps could be taken:

-Handling Imbalanced Data: Applying techniques like SMOTE to balance the dataset.
+->Handling Imbalanced Data: Applying techniques like SMOTE to balance the dataset.
-Model Ensemble: Using an ensemble of different models to improve prediction accuracy.
+->Model Ensemble: Using an ensemble of different models to improve prediction accuracy.
-Real-time Detection: Implementing the model in a real-time fraud detection system.
+->Real-time Detection: Implementing the model in a real-time fraud detection system.

 6. Appendices

 Code Snippets
 Key code snippets from the project: